How will Covid-19/Coronavirus Affect my Alternative Investment Portfolio? Part 14: May 30th

 (Usual disclaimer: I'm just an investor expressing my personal opinion and not a registered financial advisor, attorney or accountant.
 Consult your own financial professionals before aking any financial decisions.
 Code of Ethics: I/we do not accept any money from any sponsor or platform for anything, including postings, reviews, referring investors, affiliate leads or advertising.
 Nor do we negotiate special terms for ourselves in the club above what we negotiate for the benefit of members.).

 Lots of things happened this week that affect investors.
 Interestingly, the torrent of information about the virus itself slowed down.
 So our discussion will be tilted a little bit more toward news and analysis of the economic repercussions of the crisis.
-Before jumping in, here's a quick summary of the series so far:

 US Marks Grim Milestone With 100,000th Death but Also Makes Further Progress